mk-fg/reliable-discord-client-irc-daemon/README.md

-Where for example `I use :Arch: btw` from IRC will match that regexp, lookup/replace "emoji" group there using this discord's emojis (case-insensitive), and either send it translated as `I use 🐧 btw`, or return error notice if such emoji isn't available in that discord.
+Where for example `I use :Arch: btw` from IRC will match that regexp, lookup/replace "emoji" group there using this discord's emojis (case-insensitive), and either send it translated as `I use 🐧 btw`, or return error notice if such emoji isn't available in that discord and not on a list of generic unicode ones.

 Set `msg-mention-re` / `msg-emoji-re` to an empty value to disable such translations.